Skip to content

 This year marks our second year of NPO activity, and we are excited to be working in Blaby Library.

-Having consulted with the Blaby community about what they would like to see in their local library and town, we are ready to find a fabulous Creative Practitioner that will make our ideas come to life!
+Having consulted with the Blaby community about what they would like to see in their local library and town, we thrilled to say that we have found the perfect Creative Practitioner that will make our ideas come to life!
 For more information about our quest to find the right project for Blaby, please scroll down ⬇

 Community Participation Workers within the Culture Leicestershire team manage the work of Creative Practitioners, providing support, direction, and advice.
 Stephanie Strange is the Community Participation Worker managing this project.
 Please email or call with any informal enquiries: stephanie.strange@leics.gov.uk 0116 3058760.